NavidKazemiPoor/backend/README.md

-#Backend Project
+# Backend Project
-Overview
-This repository contains the backend codebase for a task management application.
+## OverviewThis repository contains the backend codebase for a task management application.
 It serves as the API for a web application, handling user authentication, task creation, and data storage.
 The project is built with Node.js, Express, and MongoDB to ensure scalability, performance, and maintainability.
-Features
+## Features

 User Authentication: Secure user registration and login using JWT.
 Task Management: Create, read, update, and delete tasks for authenticated users.
 Data Persistence: Store tasks and user data in a MongoDB database.

-Technologies Used
+## Technologies Used

 Node.js v18.x: Server-side JavaScript runtime for building the API.
 Express.js v4.x: Framework for handling HTTP requests and routing.
 MongoDB v6.x: NoSQL database for storing user and task data.
 Docker v24.x: Containerization for consistent deployment.

-Installation
+## Installation

 Clone the repository:
 git clone https://github.com/NavidKazemiPoor/backend.git